-are to be prepared in a manner that clearly compares the estimates in the annual budget in respect of each statement or piece of information, as the case requires, with the equivalent financial results at 30 June of the previous financial year (“comparative figures”).
+are to be prepared in a manner that clearly compares the estimates in the annual budget in respect of each statement or piece of information, as the case requires, with the equivalent financial results at 30 June of the previous financial year (comparative figures).

 (2) If at the time of preparation of the annual budget a financial result referred to in subregulation (1) is not known, an estimate of that result may, if it is disclosed as an estimate, be included in the annual budget.

 [Regulation 30 amended in Gazette 20 Jun 1997 p.
-2840.]
+2840; 20 Jun 2008 p.
+2723.]

 31. Net current assets at start of financial year to be shown